sgunonu/DataSafe/LabGuide100000.md

 - Click **Add**.
 - The **Create Sensitive Type** dialog box is displayed.
 <!-- Image-->
-- From the **Create Like** drop-down list, select **Employee ID Number**.
+- From the **Create Like** drop-down list, select **Employee ID Number**. **shadi, add it will autofill to something else**
 - In the **Sensitive Type Name** field, enter **Custom Department ID Number**.
 - In the **Sensitive Type Short Name** field, enter **Custom Dept ID**.
-- It is helpful to use a word like "Custom" when naming your own sensitive types to make them easier to search for and identify.
+**Tip**: It is helpful to use a word like "Custom" when naming your own sensitive types to make them easier to search for and identify.
-- In the **Sensitive Type Description** field, enter Identification number assigned to departments.
-Examples: 10, 20, 30…1000.
+- In the **Sensitive Type Description** field, enter  "Identification number assigned to departments.
+Examples: 10, 20, 30…1000."
 - In the **Column Name Pattern** field, enter:
 (^|[_-])(DEPT?|DEPARTMENT).?(ID|NO$|NUM|NBR)<!-- Need to update this to code snippet md-->
 - In the **Column Comment Pattern** field, enter: